Seven key games that put Celtic on path to title

-Celtic: Seven key games which helped retain the Scottish Premiership
+Celtic: Seven key games that helped side retain the Scottish Premiership

 Last updated on .From the section Celtic